igorbob/minimal-photography-portfolio/README.md

 # Horizontal picture portfolio

 Minimal, lightweight, easy to edit template for a horizontally scrolling picture portfolio.
-Add your own pictures and host it somewhere ([click here](https://simple-photo-album.firebaseapp.com/) for a live demo).
+Add your own pictures and host it somewhere.
+[Click here](https://simple-photo-album.firebaseapp.com/) for a live demo.

 ## Editing the template